Frequently Asked Questions

 What is the deadline for the Buchanan Fellowship?

-The deadline for applying for the Buchanan Fellowship is DECEMBER 1 of your senior year in high school.
+The deadline for applying for the Buchanan Fellowship is DECEMBER 1 of the year before which you plan to attend.
+Buchanan Transfer Fellowship applications typically close in February each year.

 Do I need to mail a separate transcript to the Honors College with my Buchanan Fellowship application materials?

-Most go directly to graduate or professional school.
-A recent survey revealed that 90% had already been accepted into graduate or professional schools (including law and medicine) and that others intended to work for a year before applying for graduate study.
+After completing their undergraduate degrees, most go directly to graduate or professional school.
+A recent survey revealed that 90% had already been accepted into graduate or professional schools (including law and medicine), and that others intended to work for a year before applying for graduate study.